Neema-2016/Sessions/sessions.md

   - url: /engineering-education/working-with-lambda-expressions-and-anonymous-functions/hero.png
     alt: Lambda expressions and Anonymous functions image
 ---
-This article will bring the readerr to a better understanding of what PHP Sessions are, why they are used and how they can be implemented.
+This article will bring the reader to a better understanding of what PHP sessions are, why they are used and how they can be implemented.

 ### Introduction
 PHP Sessions provide server side storage of user information by use of session variables and makes this information accessed from several pages throughout a website.
 Sessions uniquely identify users via a Session Identifier which provides connection of that particular user to their stored data on the server.
 <!--more-->
-Sessions are compared to but are not the same as cookies, since cookies instead store users' information on the user's local computer.
+Sessions are compared to but are not the same as cookies, because cookies store users' information on their local computer instead.

 ### Prerequisites
-One needs to have the following before getting proceeding with the article.
+One needs to have the following before proceeding with the article.
 1. A basic understanding of the PHP programming language.
 2. A text editor of your choice installed.
-I will be using Visual Studio code which you can get from [here](https://code.visualstudio.com/download)(if you already don't have it).
+I will be using Visual Studio code which you can install from [here](https://code.visualstudio.com/download) (if you already don't have it).
-2. Either [xampp](https://www.apachefriends.org/download.html) or [wampp](https://sourceforge.net/projects/wampserver/) local server installed, for php to run.
+2. Either [xampp](https://www.apachefriends.org/download.html) or [wampp](https://sourceforge.net/projects/wampserver/) local server installed, for PHP to run.

 ### Table of contents
-1. What is a PHP Session.
+1. What is a PHP session.
-2. How to start a Session in PHP.
+2. How to start a session in PHP.
 3. Accessing a created session.
-4. Updating a PHP Session.
+4. Updating a PHP session.
-5. How to destroy a Session.
+5. How to destroy a session.

 ### What is a PHP Session?
-A PHP Session is in simple terms a data storage for user's data that can be rendered across several pages of an application or website.
+A PHP Session is in simple terms, a data storage for user's data that can be rendered across several pages of an application or website.
 A unique Session identifier or ID is used to identify the particular user the information references to.
 Therefore, where a session ID is missing, it implies no session has been created yet.
 Hence, PHP is prompted to initiate one.
 We will learn how to start sessions and create session variables shortly.

-We make use of Session variables that is written as $_SESSION(which is a global variable.
-Go [here](https://www.w3schools.com/php/php_superglobals.asp) to find out more about global variables.) to store one particular user's information.
+We make use of Session variables that is written as *$_SESSION* (which is a PHP superglobal.
+Go [here](https://www.w3schools.com/php/php_superglobals.asp) and [Understanding PHP superglobals](https://www.section.io/engineering-education/php-superglobals) to find out more about superglobals.) to store one particular user's information.

 ### How to start a Session in PHP
 Remember a user's information needs to be stored in session variables before they can be accessed across multiple pages?
 So, before you even use this variable, you will be required to start a session by invoking a PHP function called session_start().
 This function creates a new session, or restarts an existing one then generates for the user a unique session ID, through a GET or POST request.
+These two requests are extensively covered [here](https://www.w3schools.com/php/php_forms.asp).

-> NOTE: It is always important to place the session_start() function immediately after the <?php tag at the beginning of your script that comes before the HTML tags else its functionality will not be implemented.
+>NOTE: It is always important to place the *session_start()* function immediately after the *<?php* tag that comes before the HTML tags and at the beginning of your script else its functionality will not be implemented.

-Create a details.php file and write the following code.
+Create a *details.php* file and write the following code.

-**See below how starting a session is implemented**
+#### See below how starting a session is implemented

 ```php
 <?php

   //Starting session
   session_start();
 ?>